 Large particles will settle onto surfaces relatively quickly, but finer dust and associated pollutants can stay airborne for long periods.
 For some individuals, this can increase the potential for developing a condition known as multiple chemical sensitivity.

 Dusting is really dust removal.
 Successful dusting means capturing particles without allowing them to escape into the air to settle elsewhere or be inhaled by occupants.
 Several tools are available which do this well.
-Microfiber cloths capture and hold fine particles, as do chemically treated dust cloths, and even water-damped cloths.
+Microfiber cloths capture and hold fine particles, as do chemically treated dust cloths, and even water-dampened cloths.

 Some dust removal tools, such as wands made of wool or feathers are faster to use, but are less capable of holding dust as well as the cloths mentioned above.
 Still, they may work sufficiently well where the build-up of dust is minimal and a certain amount of dust in the air can be tolerated.
 Black ostrich feathers tend to be more effective than other feather dusters because their fine plumage creates an enormous surface area to hold dust, but the delicate feathers can break off easily, creating litter that must be removed.
 Genuine wool dusters are often better than synthetic versions at holding dust.